tldr-pages/tldr/pages/common/go-get.md

 > Add dependency package, or download packages in legacy GOPATH mode.
 > More information: <https://pkg.go.dev/cmd/go#hdr-Add_dependencies_to_current_module_and_install_them>.

-- Add the package to go.mod in module-mode or install the packge in GOPATH-mode:
+- Add a specified package to go.mod in module-mode or install the package in GOPATH-mode:

 `go get {{example.com/pkg}}`